espocrm/documentation/docs/user-guide/stream.md

 Stream in EspoCRM is a feed where you can see updates and new additions for records you follow.
 You are also can post messages to the own stream and to stream of another users.

-By default the following entity types have the stream: Accounts, Contacts, Leads, Opportunities, Cases, Tasks.
+By default, the following entity types have the stream: Accounts, Contacts, Leads, Opportunities, Cases, Tasks.
 Administrators can **enable** or **disable** stream for a certain entity type in [Entity Manager](../administration/entity-manager.md).

 There are two types of stream in EspoCRM: record stream and user stream.